Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Green Bay and its opponents have gone over the current 42.5-point total in 11 of 16 games this season.
+- Green Bay and its opponents have gone over the current 44.5-point total in 10 of 16 games this season.

-- The two teams combine to score 44.3 points per game, 1.8 more than the over/under in this contest.
+- The two teams combine to average 44.3 points per game, 0.2 less than the over/under in this contest.

-- In 2021, games involving the Lions have averaged a total of 45.5 points, 3.0 more than the set total in this contest.
+- In 2021, games involving the Lions have averaged a total of 45.5 points, 1.0 more than the set over/under in this contest.

 Packers stats and trends

-- The Packers have an ATS record of 8-3 in their 11 games as a favorite of 2.5 points or more so far this season.
+- So far this season, the Packers have been installed as favorites by a 3.5-point margin or more 10 times and are 7-3 ATS in those contests.

-- Green Bay's games this year have hit the over on seven of 16 set point totals (43.8%).
+- Green Bay's games this year have gone over the point total seven times in 16 opportunities (43.8%).

-- The Packers average 26.3 points per game, comparable to the 27.3 per outing the Lions allow.

-- Green Bay is 5-2 against the spread and 6-1 overall in games when it puts up more than 27.3 points.
+- When Green Bay scores more than 27.3 points, it is 5-2 against the spread and 6-1 overall.

-- Green Bay is 5-1 against the spread and 5-1 overall when the team picks up more than 379.9 yards.
+- Green Bay is 5-1 against the spread and 5-1 overall when the team churns out more than 379.9 yards.

-- This year, the Packers have 10 turnovers, six fewer than the Lions have takeaways (16).
+- The Packers have 10 giveaways this season, while the Lions have 16 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Lions.